The Modern OnlyFans Management Stack for Agencies

-OnlyFans management (OFM) is running a creator's account as a business: content, pricing, promotion, and the fan-messaging inbox that drives most revenue.
-It can be done by the creator, an in-house team, an agency, software, or autonomous AI, each with very different costs covered below.
+OnlyFans management is the operational process of running a creator's account as a business: content, pricing, promotion, and the fan-messaging inbox that drives most revenue.
+Five paths cover the work, self-managed, in-house team, external agency, software, or autonomous AI, each with very different cost structures.

 OnlyFans management (OFM) is the operational discipline of running a creator's account: promotion, scheduling, pricing, and the revenue engine, fan messaging.
 It can be done five ways: by the creator alone, an in-house team, an external agency, software, or autonomous AI.
 The differences are mostly about who covers messaging and what that coverage costs.
 This guide explains the discipline, the five paths, their real costs (sourced), and how to choose, without claiming one path fits everyone.